 Net position, the excess of assets and deferred outflows of resources over liabilities and deferred inflows of resources, totaled \$4.1 billion as of October 31, 2023.
 This represents an increase of \$416.4 million or 11.3% from the previous year.
 The increase was due to the slowing down of unrealized loss on the fair market value of investments, which were mostly U.S. Agency securities.
 In 2022, net position decreased by \$16.8 million.
 Net position is classified as either restricted or unrestricted, with restricted net position being committed by law or contract for specific purposes.
 HDC's most significant restricted net position includes debt service reserves for HDC bond issues and undisbursed bond proceeds held prior to construction advances.
 Unrestricted net position may be classified as designated or undesignated.
-Designated net positions are those allocated by action or policy for specific purposes determined by HDC's Members, such as bond reserves (to support the Corporation's general obligation rating), and specific housing loan programs to which the Corporation has committed resources under the City's housing plan.
-Virtually all the Corporation's net position is either restricted or designated.
+Designated net positions are those allocated by action or policy for specific purposes determined by HDC's Members, such as bond reserves (to support the Corporation's general obligation rating), and specific housing loan programs to which the Corporation is either restricted or designated.